ruan-xian/PowerScraper/README.md

 ## Latest Stable Build

 You can download the Windows project [here](https://drive.google.com/open?id=16UMbQoXHwigCkT86fDDq_zKD8AX91jkv) - save everything in the folder.

-Last release:

-### October 22nd, 2019

-- Made running completely silent
-- Added logging
-- Added font options
+Scroll to the bottom of the readme for version history.

 ## About